|Quick Facts: Respiratory Therapists|

 Respiratory therapists typically need an associate’s degree, but some have bachelor’s degrees.
 Respiratory therapists are licensed in all states except Alaska; requirements vary by state.

-Employment of respiratory therapists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
-Growth in the middle-aged and elderly population will lead to an increased incidence of respiratory conditions such as emphysema, chronic bronchitis, and pneumonia.
+Employment of respiratory therapists is projected to grow 19 percent from 2019 to 2029, much faster than the average for all occupations.
+Growth in the middle-aged and elderly population will lead to an increased incidence of respiratory conditions such as chronic obstructive pulmonary disease (COPD) and pneumonia.
 These respiratory disorders can permanently damage the lungs or restrict lung function.

 Compare the job duties, education, job growth, and pay of respiratory therapists with similar occupations.